 - 4' x 8' sheet of drywall

-Sanding a piece of drywall will result in airborne gypsum and silica dust, both of which can irritate your lungs.
-It is advisable to wear a dust mask.
+You also have to consider that sanding a piece of drywall will result in airborne gypsum and silica dust, both of which can irritate your lungs.
+While this isn't medical advice, we do advise you to wear a mask when sanding.

-This very common cosmetic project only takes beginner-level skill, but it does require a modicum of attention to detail.
-If you just try to work too haphazardly, then the end result will show it, and the wall(s) will look irregular.
+This very common cosmetic project only takes beginner-level skill—but it does require some attention to detail.
+If you just try to work too haphazardly, then the end result will show it—and the wall(s) will look irregular.

 Obviously, having your potential tenants seeing amateurish irregularities when they come to view your Charleston rental property is not something that you want happening.